-Are You Up to the Job?Working with horses is very hard work; tough chores have to be done all year round and in all weathers.
+Working with horses is very hard work; tough chores have to be done all year round and in all weathers.

 Hours are long and often anti-social.
 (Horses don't celebrate public holidays!)
 Fewstable hands manage to maintain a social life because of the hours they work and theassociated low income (they earn from around £7,500.)
 Their lives revolve around their horses.

 It is crucial for a stable hand to be fit and able to cope with the constant, strenuous, physical demands of the job as most working hours consist of pushing wheelbarrows, carrying heavy buckets and other equipment, sweeping, lifting and generally being on their feet and active, all day, every day.

 A stable hand's work can be dangerous, not just because riding is a hazardous sport, but because accidents do happen when handling animals.
 Horses can bite with one end and kick with the other!
 Having half a ton of horse standing on your foot is no joke, either.

 Find out if the stable you want to work for provides protective clothing as buying your own overalls, gloves, boots and relevant protective headgear can be very expensive.
 Ask about personal injury and public liability insurance and make sure you know where horse and human first aid is kept and who is qualified to use it.